 To maintain an open and light interior, try to handle this dough as little as possible.

-First, put aside any notion of using only a modicum of bench flour when handling this dough.
-The heavy use of dusting flour not only ensures you can handle the dough easier, it ensures it’s even possible.
-And anyways, the thin veil of flour on the crust adds to the classic look and visual appeal.
+First, put aside any notion of using only a small amount of bench flour when handling this dough.
+The heavy use of dusting flour not only means you can control the dough more naturally, it makes it possible.
+And anyway, the thin veil of flour on the crust adds to the classic look and visual appeal.

-Remove the bulk container from the fridge and heavily dust the top of the dough in the container with flour.
+Remove the bulk container from the fridge and heavily dust the top of the dough in the tub with flour.

 Using your bench knife grab one of the four rectangles and transfer it to the couche.
 I like to keep the dough the same way it was resting on the work surface: the bottom stays on the bottom when transferring.
 Next, using your hands gently stretch the rectangle out as tall as you desire (for me this was about 14″ to fit my home oven).
 Finally, make a crease in the couche and flour the new spot to get ready for the next piece.